 A Journey Across the 5 Mayan Ruins of the Ruta Puuc

-Touring the Ruta Puuc is an adventure into the ancient Mayan world that can make you feel like an explorer.
+Touring the Ruta Puuc is an adventure into the ancient Mayan world that can make you feel like a true explorer.
 Coming out from the short forested trails that ultimately expose some fascinating ruins can give off a real sense of discovery.

 If you’re setting off on your own, without a tour guide, it’s really nice to have some background on the ruins, the Mayans, and their ancient history.
 A visit to the Gran Museo de Mundo Maya (Mayan World museum) in Merida is a fantastic primer to visit before setting out on the Ruta Puuc.
 (More info this museum can be found in our Top 15 Things To Do in Merida, scrolling down to #14.)